 Gas trends and fault interpretations

-Typically, dissolved gas analysis trends play a crucial role in various asset management plans.
+Typically, DGA and gassing trends are pivotal components of strategic condition assessment.
 It gives partial insight of potential fault modes and their location without additional remarks on the technical urgency.
 With the unexpected rise in combustible gases, the utility was pressed on response time to save the asset from abrupt failure.
 Furthermore, with adequate information the utility can do a better job in downtime planning.
 Therefore, Seetalabs offered to highlight asset reliability and provide an actionable plan through key condition monitoring data using Ronin AI.

 The condition monitoring data was uploaded in to the Ronin AI Dashboard to obtain a numerical score called transformer health index to determine the likelihood and potential time of failure of assets.
 It will allow the asset managers to rank their transformers, particularly in large fleets, on the basis of reliability and prioritize maintenance actions.